 free.
 Please remove all ornaments and lights; do not put trees and

 greenery in a bag.
-After February 2, place holiday trees and
+After the dates above, place holiday trees and

 greenery where your trash is collected.
 They will be picked up with